keeneyetact/retroBoard/README.md

 ### Version 2.1.0 (NEXT RELEASE, PENDING)

-CURRENT ISSUES:

-- NeDB not working
-- Multiple votes not working

-Changelog:

 - Adding full customisation of columns and rules:
   - You can now create a board with 1 to 5 columns
   - You can allow a user to vote for his own posts